ga4gh/refget-compliance-suite/docs/GET_sequence_API/errors.md

 HTTP/1.1 400 Bad Request
 ```

 <h5> Case 2 </h5>
-start and end are 32 bit-unsigned integers, on recieving any invalid value, server must throw a `400 Bad Request` error.
+start and end are 32 bit-unsigned integers, on receiving any invalid value, server must throw a `400 Bad Request` error.

 ```